RAFFMA International Museum Week 2021

 Emerging Artist Virtual Exhibition

-The Robert and Frances Fullerton Museum of Art welcomed all artists to submit artwork to the Emerging Artist Virtual Exhibition as part of the International Museum Week 2020.
-This serves as a chance for us to connect with all of our emerging artists and create community during these times.
+The Robert and Frances Fullerton Museum of Art welcomed all artists to submit artwork to the Emerging Artist Virtual Exhibition as part of the International Museum Week 2021.
+This serves as a chance for us to connect with all of our emerging artists and create a community during these times.

 Questions, please contact email@example.com.